satvikxbansal/Spotter--Mediapipe-/README.md

 That means Spotter should know what exercise you are doing, what the camera can see, whether the rep was clean, where form started to break, how hard the session felt, what you have done recently, and what workout makes sense next.

 This repo is the SwiftUI and MediaPipe version of Spotter.
-It has grown from a camera demo into a local-first training product with onboarding, calibration, live form analysis, generated plans, editable workout previews, planned workout sessions, rest flow, workout summaries, history, trophies, profile stats, training heatmaps, trends, workout recaps, weekly recaps, evidence drill-downs, and evidence-backed coach insights.
+It has grown from a camera demo into a local-first training product with onboarding, calibration, live form analysis, generated plans, editable workout previews, planned workout sessions, rest flow, workout summaries, history, trophies, profile stats, training heatmaps, trends, workout recaps, weekly recaps, evidence drill-downs, evidence-backed coach insights, and a backend-ready local data foundation.

 ## The Short Version